Ekadh/CMEECourseWork/week1/README.md

 # week1: Scripts and data

-# Week 1: Shell Scripting and Data Processing

-This directory contains all code and data files for **Week 1** of the coursework.
+This directory contains all code and data files for **week 1** of the coursework.
 Below is the structure of the folder and brief descriptions of all included scripts and data files.

 ---

-## 📁 Directory Structure
+## Directory Structure

 ├── week1
 │ ├── code